Open-MSS/Open-MSS.github.io/docs/02_installation.md

 ## Install distributed version by conda

-We are based on [miniforge](https://github.com/conda-forge/miniforge#download)
-miniforge provides the minimal installers for Conda and Mamba specific to conda-forge.
+We are based on [miniforge](https://github.com/conda-forge/miniforge#download), which provides the minimal installers for Conda and Mamba specific to conda-forge.
 The packages of the base are from the conda-forge channel. conda-forge is the default and only channel configured.
 MSS is available as a conda package on the channel.